Highlights of the Program

 • Examining reliability risks from extreme weather, fuel limits, and variable resource uncertainty

-• Strengthening resilience through transmission, balancing capacity, and secure energy supply chains
+• Strengthening resilience through expanded transmission, balanced capacity, and secure energy supply chains

 • Integrating no- and low-carbon resources while ensuring essential reliability services are maintained